abhisheks008/DL-Simplified/Turkey Almond Species Classification using DL/README.md

 ### 🎯 **Goal**

-The objective of this project is to classify images of almonds grown in different regions into four varieties of Turkic almond species.
+The objective of this project is to classify images of almonds from various regions into four distinct varieties of Turkic almond species.

 ### 🧵 **Dataset**